jsaur/lending-dapp/README.md

 2. Change network to: Localhost 8545

-3. Import address based on private key, using one of the keys generated initially by testrpc
+3. When you started testrpc, it should have printed out a list of available accounts and private keys.
+Copy one of the private keys.

+4. In meta mask, click the circular arrows, then "Import Account", then paste the private key.
+Now you can spend your test accounts ether.

 ## Browser solidity